andr3w6826/power-outage-analysis/README.md

     Key Observations:
     - Sorted by outage duration, the northeast has the longest average outage durations (~77 hours), suggesting that harsh winters and older infrastructure might lead to longer disruptions
     - The northeast's demand loss is also on the higher side, possibly due to high population density and reliance on electricity
-    - The South experiences the highest number of customers affected per outage but has a shorter outage duration implying that utilities in the South might have faster response times despite more large scale disruptions.
+    - The South experiences the highest number of customers affected per outage but has shorter outage durations, implying that utilities in the region may have faster response times despite more large-scale disruptions.

 <br>